Travel.State.Gov > International Travel > Learn About Your Destination > Indonesia International Travel Infromation

 See our webpage on help for U.S. victims of crime overseas.

-Criminal Penalties: You are subject to local laws.
+Criminal Penalties: All foreign nationals in Indonesia are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-Criminal cases can take months to resolve, and suspects can be held without charges for up to 60 days, and in some cases longer.
-If you are convicted of possession, use, or trafficking of illegal drugs in Indonesia, you can expect heavy fines and long jail sentences, including the death penalty.
-Indonesian prisons are harsh and do not meet Western standards.
+Criminal cases can take months or even years to resolve, and suspects can be held without charges for up to 60 days, and in many cases longer.
+If you are convicted of possession, use, or trafficking of illegal drugs in Indonesia, you may be subject to heavy fines, long jail sentences, and even the death penalty.
+Indonesian prison conditions are harsh and do not meet Western standards.
 Furthermore, some laws are also prosecutable in the United States regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.